 What is browser Cache ?

 When you visit a site, your web browser automatically saves some details from that specific site on your computer’s hard drive to something called the “browser cache.”
 This would be of real benefit to the user much of the time, as it helps speed up the web surfing experience by removing the need to download the same static assets over and over when you browse or visit the same web page.
 On the positive side of it.
+Here in this article by ishoutech will we guide you on how to clear cache on Google Chrome & Mozilla Firefox.

 However, so-called cookies often have a negative side, as they pose greater risks to you due to the authenticity of the details they possess.
 As cookies hold important information about your personal identity, it will be useful to help you process auto-filling forms on your browsers.
 This information will include your name, address, account login details, and more.
 So if you want to protect your privacy when it comes to cookies, or if you do not want your information leaked under any situations, you may consider removing it at regular intervals to avoid a breach of data.
 But also keep this in mind, with this there are some setbacks, as well as losing the convenience of saved passwords and other data.

-Most of the time the browser caching takes place in the background and never really interferes with your browsing experience, as you never really see the browser caching happening.
+Most of the time the browser caching takes place in the background and never really interferes with your browsing experience.
+As you never really see the browser caching happening.
 But this can also lead to loading issues.
 So, to address all these problems, a smart move when you find these kinds of issues on your web, it’s always advisable to clear your browser cache.
 Moreover, it’s not always going to solve the issue, but it’s a vital first step to rule it out before you conclude that these issues are caused by more complicated problems.
 And after clearing the cache, you’ll be very shocked, and everything becomes normal rather than blamed on a massive website bug that you thought caused the problem in the first place.

 As most of us in this pandemic are operating from home with our laptops and home systems, it will be very important to clear our browser’s cache so that they don’t slow us down.
 Most of us rely entirely on our PCs and laptops, and if our website freezes, maybe because we haven’t cleared the excess browser cache stored on our computers.
 Since caches are temporary files that are saved by your web browser every time you first visit any site.
 As these files consume the RAM and memory of your system.
 The browser cache actually slows down your device to a large degree that you need to remove it to free up space.
 Ideally, you have to clear them every day if you don’t want to encounter slow down issues, but you can’t always recall the process.
 But this is how you delete the cache on your browsers.